 95% of myCHOICE externs report that the externship influenced their career trajectory.

-The application cycle will open on February 15th and end on March 1st @ 11:59 pm CDT.
+The application cycle will open on January 31st and close on February 14th @ 11:59 pm.

 If an externship host is interested in your application, they will reach out directly by email to schedule an interview.
 Externships will begin on the first day of Spring Quarter, March 18th, 2024.

-- Biomedical Landscape Data Collection & Analysis — Chicago Biomedical Consortium
+- Biomedical Business Development — Chicago Biomedical Consortium

 - Business Partner Development — Chicago Biomedical Consortium

 - Commercial Strategy — Element54 Therapeutics